Cr4O13/gci-docs/docs/model base spec.md

   - using the API helper function 'log'
   - prefix the message with "GCI: "

-## Interface Requirements
+## Usage Requirements

-The model base must
+A gci model object to be based on this base model must provide
-- be implemented as the object 'gci_base'
-- provide a 'new' constructor
-- provide a 'log_event' method.
+- its own list of parametrized log messages for the model events